MikeTannenbaum/digital-garden-jekyll-template/_notes/Non-linear writing’s ability to jump from sentence to sentence, idea to idea, changes the way the mind thinks through ideas.md

 This is not a new concept—Microsoft Word has been around forever—but my thinking about it is new.
 I’m fascinated by how, over time, [[non-linear writing helps ideas improve and evolve]].
 It’s this thinking that has led me to explore [[Why I like Roam over Bear for improving my thinking]]

-It’s also led me to recognize that [[Tools for managing information overload—and improving your thinking—are on the rise]], and they show incredible potential for improving *our thinking*, beyond just making processes easier.
+It’s also led me to recognize that [[Tools for managing information overload and improving how we think are on the rise]], and they show incredible potential for improving *our thinking*, beyond just making processes easier.